-Concept Definition Definitior n in practive Choice Economic perspective Normative perspective criteria Risk taking capacity The total level of risk that the bank can absorb before it no longer meets the regulatory requirements.
-Internal Capital is 100% used by economic capital Own funds are 100% used by regulatory capital requirements chosen at risk appetite Risk tolerance Thee level of risk that the bank is willing to tolerate before implementing countermeasures.
-It is defined as a percentage less than 100% of the Risk Taking Capacity 90% use of Internal Capital by Economic Capital.
-Own funds minus the rwa buffer, set internally. chosen at risk appetite Risk appetite The level of planned and budgeted risk that is aligned with the bank's business objectives.
+Concept Definition De Choice criteria Economic perspective Normative perspective Risk taking capacity The total level of risk that the bank can absorb before it no longer meets the regulatory requirements.
+Internal Capital is 100% used by economic capital irequiatory capital requirements chosen at risk appetite Risk tolerance Thee level of risk that the bank is willing to tolerate before implementing countermeasures.
+It is defined as a percentage less than 100% of the Risk Taking Capacity 90% use of Internal Infitter is 115% in accordance with the chosen at risk appetite Risk appetite The level of planned and budgeted risk that is aligned with the bank's business objectives.
 Bugeted economic capital Budgeted own fund requirement maximum of the two Risk profile The total risk assumed at a certain reporting date.
-Actual economic capital Actual own fund requirement chosen at risk appetite
+Actual economic capital IACTUALOWN fund requirement chosen at risk appetite